 How to Participate

-For more information or to participate in the Day Treatment program, contact Family Services at 920-433-3372 ext.
-119. A consultation will be scheduled with our program staff to assess the child's difficulties and make recommendations for treatment.
+For more information or to participate in the Day Treatment program, call 920-433-3372 ext.
+100. A consultation will be scheduled with our program staff to assess the child's difficulties and make recommendations for treatment.
 Fees are payable through private insurance or medical assistance.
 We will work closely with you to develop convenient financial arrangements.

 The Day Treatment program is certified by the